AlexvZyl/.dotfiles/.github/README.md

 This [config](https://github.com/AlexvZyl/.dotfiles/tree/main/.config/nvim) has a decent amount of work and is basically a fully fledged IDE.
 Why didn't I use [LunarVim](https://github.com/LunarVim/LunarVim), [NvChad](https://github.com/NvChad/NvChad) or [SpaceVim](https://github.com/liuchengxu/space-vim)?
 I like doing things myself.

 > ℹ️ &nbsp; I try to keep all of the key bindings in [one file](https://github.com/AlexvZyl/.dotfiles/blob/main/.config/nvim/lua/alex/keymaps/init.lua).
 So if you want to use the configs, this is the only file you have to familiarise yourself with.

-> ℹ️ &nbsp; You can add more LSPs to the end of [this file](https://github.com/AlexvZyl/.dotfiles/blob/main/.config/nvim/lua/alex/lang/lsp/clients.lua).
+You can add more LSPs to the end of [this file](https://github.com/AlexvZyl/.dotfiles/blob/main/.config/nvim/lua/alex/lang/lsp/clients.lua).

 ## Installation